A half-century of global collaboration in science and the 'Shrinking World'

 In the following, we particularly focus on the collaborative relationship between the US and China.
 As noted above, the two countries have indeed deepened the relationship as an overall trend over the past half-century.
-However, in the context of the strained US--China relationship in recent years in the policy arena, if such geopolitical aspects have impacted international research collaboration, we should be able to see this impact through our bibliometric analysis.
-In so doing, simply looking at the increase or decrease in the number of coauthored papers between the two countries does not provide an adequate picture of such an impact.
-This is because, for example, even if the number of coauthored papers between two countries is increasing, it cannot be concluded that the relationship between the two countries has relatively deepened if the number of papers is increasing worldwide as a global trend and vice versa.
-The absolute number of works must be scaled per the trend of the times to see how much the degree of bilateral collaborative relationships effectively deepened.
-As an appropriate indicator for this purpose, we adopt the distance measure introduced in Section \ref{subsec:clustering}.
+However, given the strained US--China relationship in recent years in the policy arena, we aim to examine whether geopolitical aspects have impacted international research collaboration through our bibliometric analysis.
+Looking solely at the increase or decrease in the number of coauthored papers between the two countries is inadequate in providing a complete picture of this impact.
+This is because an increase in the number of coauthored papers does not necessarily indicate a deepening relationship if the number of papers is increasing worldwide as a global trend.
+To effectively measure the degree of bilateral collaborative relationships, we must scale the absolute number of works per the trend of the times.
+As an appropriate indicator for this purpose, we adopt the affinity measure introduced in Section \ref{subsec:clustering}.